-The joy of live music finally returned to the White Lake area after a one-year hiatus brought on by the pandemic.
-From August 3rd through the 8th, the White Lake Chamber Music Festival presented an exceptional lineup of concerts and events.
-Excellent programming, world-class artists, and inspiring classical music performances took place outdoors at the White Lake Golf Course pavilion.
+Excitement is building in anticipation of live performances returning to the White Lake area.
+From July 29 through August 7, the White Lake Chamber Music Festival will present an impressive array of exceptional performances!
+Excellent programming, world-class artists, and inspiring classical music performances will take place in a variety of venues in the White Lake area.

 The Chicago based, world-renowned Avalon String Quartet returns to the White Lake area as the Festival’s quartet-in-residence.
 This quartet, described as “…deeply musical and sheerly gorgeous”, is the cornerstone of the Festival.
 Diverse as their three programs will be, each will feature a work by the great Austrian composer Johannes Brahms.
 Power, tenderness, beauty of melody and harmony, rhythmic complexity, and formal clarity all combine, making Brahms one of the most beloved of all composers.
 Their first concert will feature one of the three great string quartets, the second one of the two sextets for strings – augmented by Catherine Brubaker violist with the Chicago Symphony Orchestra and Marina Hoover chamber music specialist and recitalist.
 Their third program will conclude with the emotionally charged Piano Quintet in f minor!